History

 An Adopt-a-Student Program is set up to allow donors to fully sponsor a student to attend a Summit.
 The Foundation also establishes a Memorial Fund to allow donations to be made in memory of deceased NANPA members.

 A new Community Outreach Event at the Denver Summit, sponsored by NANPA’s Environment Committee, collects funds for the Foundation’s Philip Hyde Grant.
-Different auctions continue to raise funds for the Foundation’s programs.

 -